ROTARY INTERNATIONAL AWARDS

 SERVICE AWARD FOR A POLIO-FREE WORLD

 This award recognizes outstanding contributions to our polio eradication efforts.
 Each year, we give up to 10 regional service awards per WHO region to worthy recipients.
-We also give 10 international awards to people whose work has had widespread impact.
+We also give 10 international awards to people whose work has had a widespread impact.

 Who can nominate: Rotarians